Argent77/PST-UB-reloaded/README.md

 ## Components

 ### 1. All Recommended PS:T Unfinished Business Components
-A convenience option that install all component except "Expanded Deionarra's Truth Mod" and "Restored Item Cheats (Not Recommended)"
+A convenience option that installs all component except "Expanded Deionarra's Truth Mod" and "Restored Item Cheats (Not Recommended)"

 ### 2. Restored Able Ponder-Thought Research
 Completes a number of subjects Able Ponder-Thought will conduct research on.